FAIR4ChemNL/training-material/README.md

 # FAIR4ChemNL selected events and training materials

-Inventory of events training material for FAIR in Chemistry.
+Inventory of events training material for FAIR in Chemistry by the [FAIR4ChemNL](https://fair4chem.nl/) project:

 * [events](events/)
 * [materials](materials/)